sebsprojects/ripser/README.md

   - `--modulus p`: compute homology with coefficients in the prime field Z/*p*Z (only available when built with the option `USE_COEFFICIENTS`).
   - `--ratio r`: only show persistence pairs with death/birth ratio > *r*.
   - `--relative`: either a fraction or a list of data point index ranges specifiying a relative subcomplex:
-    - fraction (from 0.0 to 1.0, specifies a prefix of the input data)
+    - fraction (from 0.0 to 1.0), specifies a prefix of the input data
     - list of ranges (in the format a-b specifying the closed interval [a,b].
 Data point indices start at 0.
+One-element intervals are specified a-a.
 Multiple comma-separated ranges (no spaces) are allowed.
-One-element intervals are specified a-a.

 ### Experimental features